bitwizardry-net/KeyboardLayoutGuide/README.md

 # KeyboardLayoutGuide

 Did you ever wonder why the bottom layout guide is never moved to refelct the new bottom of the view when the iOS keyboard is shown?
-Or at least why isn't there a separate keyboard layout guide?
+Or why isn't ther at least a separate keyboard layout guide?
 Same here.

 There are several other solutions out there which handle this problem by putting your views in a scroll view or by modifying the frame of the root view.